bicarbon8/automated-functional-testing/packages/aft-web-services/README.md

 ```

 ## Advantages
-- using this package automatically logs the request and response details using a `aft-core.LogManager` that can be passed in as part of the `HttpRequest` to maintain the same `logName` within a single test
+- using this package can automatically log the request and response details using a `aft-core.LogManager` that can be passed in as part of the `HttpRequest` to maintain the same `logName` within a single test
 - the `aft-web-services` classes rely on asynchronous promises meaning no worrying about callbacks
 - built-in support for redirects (HTTP Status Code 302) and http or https requests
 - XML and JSON response data can be easily deserialised to objects using the `httpData.as<T>(response: HttpResponse)` function